Astroloba rubriflora (L.Bolus) Gideon F.Sm. & J.C.Manning

-Astroloba rubriflora is a succulent plant with multiple stems densely covered in hard, dark green to glaucous green leaves coated with a waxy layer.
+Astroloba rubriflora is a succulent plant with multiple stems densely covered in dark green to glaucous green leaves coated with a waxy layer.
+It produces offsets at and near the base.
 Stems are erect when young, ascending when old, and up to 10 inches (25 cm) long.
-Leaves become brownish when grown in full sun.
-They are up to 1.6 inches (4 cm) long, up to 0.8 inches (2 cm) wide, and usually four-ranked in spirally arranged rows.
+Leaves hard, smooth, usually four-ranked in spirally arranged rows, up to 1.6 inches (4 cm) long and 0.8 inches (2 cm) wide.
+They become brownish when grown in full sun.
 Flowers are orange-red with greenish tepals and appear in summer arranged in horizontal racemes.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Astroloba plants are increasingly popular as succulent ornamental due to the extraordinary beauty of their leaf structure.
 Some have intricate patterns of lines, margins, spots, and raised tubercles on their leaves.
 Nearly all of them display a crystal-like regularity in their leaf arrangement.
 This is not always apparent in wild plants, usually disfigured by their harsh habitat.